EoghannIrving/mindloom/README.md

 The service runs on `http://localhost:8000` by default.

 Open `http://localhost:8000/` in a browser for a simple web interface to parse projects, record energy (including free time blocks) and render prompt templates.
-The prompts section accepts optional JSON variables and automatically injects the contents of `data/tasks.yml` when rendering.
+The prompts section accepts optional JSON variables and automatically injects the contents of `data/tasks.yml` and the latest energy entry (mood and level) when rendering.
 Enter additional variables in the textarea next to the dropdown, then click **Render** to see the filled template.

 Record today's energy, mood and free time blocks from the command line:
 ```bash